alcastonguay/grateful-today/README.md

 gratitude, and click the checkmark in the upper right hand corner to save the new gratitude to the word cloud.
 The gratitude board will be repopulated with the new gratitude.

+#### 2. clear the gratitude board to start with a fresh board
+In the hidden menu (click the sideways "...") you will find the **Clear Board** option.
+Select this to reset the gratitude board, starting over with a fresh board.

 ## Lesson Learned
 I am very excited to have the opertunity to combine my art with technology.
 A simple, practical design can provide surprisingly intreging results.
 A little bit of planning enables a smooth and enjoyable